 Architect Samuel Hannaford designed Music Hall in the style of High Victorian Gothic.

-Next, the wings were constructed to accommodate the expositions that were so popular in the late 19th and early 20th centuries.
+The following year the wings were constructed to accommodate the expositions that were so popular in the late 19th and early 20th centuries.
+The brick for the wings came from Zanesville, Ohio, and was less expensive, at about $12 per thousand.

 To reflect the purposes of each section, Hannaford designed themed sandstone carvings: